Skip to main content

 How Should Your Health Information Be Handled?

 This has a very practical consequence ∞ your employer should not have direct access to your individual results or your specific answers on a Health Risk Assessment.
-The Privacy Rule permits a to disclose PHI to the employer (as the plan sponsor) only in limited circumstances, such as for plan administration, and even then, safeguards must be in place.
+The Privacy Rule permits a group health plan to disclose PHI to the employer (as the plan sponsor) only in limited circumstances, such as for plan administration, and even then, safeguards must be in place.

 Generally, the employer is only entitled to receive information in an aggregated format that does not identify specific individuals.
 This aggregated data can be used to understand workforce health trends and tailor future wellness initiatives, such as offering smoking cessation or stress management programs if the data indicates a need.
 You must be provided with a notice explaining what information is being collected, how it will be used, and who will see it.